 Those who reject Jesus will die in their sins and are not forgiven of God (Mrk.
 16:16, Jn.
 3:18, 36, Jn.
 5:4, Rom.
 2:8, 2 Thes.
 1:8, Heb.
 2:3, Heb.
 3:12, Heb.
 12:25, 1 Pet.
 4:17, 1 Jn.
 5:10, Rev. 21:8).

 The work of Jesus on the cross is the only offer by God to mankind by which we might be saved.
 Apart from the salvific death and resurrection of Jesus on the cross, salvation, relationship with God, and entrance into Heaven are not possible.
 There is no other way to be made right with God apart from Jesus (Jn.
 14:6, Act.
 4:12, 1 Cor.
 3:11, Gal.
 1:7, 1 Tim 2:5).

 6. Salvation by grace through faith alone (Sola Fide)

 This is the overwhelming testimony of Scripture.
-We are not saved by a pledge of service, repentance of willful sin, or a ceremony, but by faith.
-We are not saved by works and faith like Muslims, Mormons, Roman Catholics, and other religious groups teach.
+We are not saved by a pledge of service, successfully overcoming all of our willful sin, or a ceremony, but by trusting in the finished work of Jesus Christ.
+We are not saved by faith and works like Muslims, Mormons, Roman Catholics, and other religious groups teach.
 There is nothing you can do to receive the atoning benefits of Christ’s death and resurrection apart from faith.

 Faith alone is the medium by which we are imputed the work of Christ to our lives.
 This is why salvation is called a free “gift” (Rom.
 3:24, Rom.
 5:15, 16, 17, Rom 6:23, Eph.
 2:8, Heb.
 6:4).
 In other words, faith is a sufficient condition for being saved, as the work of Christ is fully complete and does not need to be added to with human merit.
 Only received through faith.